evilusean/Khan/Trig-PreCalc/PL-PreCalculus.md

 5. **Final Answer:**
    The solutions in the interval $[0, 2\pi)$ for the equation from "image_b3a2b7.png" are $\theta = 0, \pi/3, \pi, 5\pi/3$.
+## 2026-July-03 - Introduction to Using Trigonometric Identities (Precalculus - Trigonometry 23) :